Horse Isle (video game): Horse Isle 1: The Secret Land of Horses

 Horse Isle 1: The Secret Land of Horses was created in 2006 by Joe Durbin, with the aim of creating a horse game geared towards young girls.
 The game went live on 3 May 2007, after extensive beta-testing undertaken by the Durbins and volunteers.

+The main feature of the game included being able to catch wild horses, then train them to higher stats to win competitions which would reward the player with money or get them onto global leaderboards.
+Competitions were mini-games such as barrel racing, endurance, show-jumping, dressage, and the draft arena.
+Other mini-games not involving horses included sandcastle puzzles (found on beaches), horse anatomy quizzes, or jungle mazes which could award players with small bonuses for completion.
+Another large portion of the game focused on undertaking quests given by non-playable characters to earn money and quest points.
+The longer or more involved a quest was, the more quest points a player would receive.
+The different levels of quest point completion were 25%, 50%, 75% and 100%.
+Getting to each of these levels would allow players to visit unexplored isles and receive a large monetary bonus.
+These isles often had exclusive resources or horse breeds that were coveted (such as the pegasus which could fly, greatly reducing travel costs).

-The main features of the game included being able to catch wild horses, undertake quests given by non-playable characters to earn money, compete in a number of competitions such as showjumping and racing, and chat with friends using the chat feature.
-Subscribed players could also own and build ranches, which increased the number of horses they could own, as well as using features such as wells and training pens to water and train all their horses simultaneously.
+Players could also talk using the chat feature to chat socially, barter or trade for services or horses; either globally throughout the whole server or in private messages between friends.
+Quizzes and riddles were also posted regularly on the global chat server, with awards for fastest reply.
+Paid subscription players, with options for renewal at either monthly or yearly subscription lengths, could also own and build ranches which increased the number of horses they could have.
+(Free to play users capped at 7 horses).
+Subscribed players could purchase multiple ranches to maximize their inventory as well as use exclusive features such as wells and training pens to water and train all their horses simultaneously.
+Sometimes subscribed players would offer to "rent" spaces in their ranches, further training horses for other players in exchange for money.

 In 2015, the game experienced a number of DDOS (distributed denial of service) attacks.
 In 2020, following the end of support for Adobe Flash Player in most browsers and its subsequent demise, Horse Isle 1 became the victim of a number of hacks, with the game's data became highly compromised and eventually unplayable, beginning in June and taking place periodically until October of that year, at which point the game was declared unsustainable and was labelled "end-of-life".
 Given a Flash workaround, the game is still available to play.